₿itcoinIQ₿itcoinIQ

 Check your own emotions.

-If you feel euphoric, others do too.
-If you feel despair, you're probably not alone.
-Act accordingly.
+If you feel euphoric, others likely do too.
+If you feel despair, you're probably not alone — sentiment is often mirrored across the market.

 4